 Array.IndexOf Method (Array, Object, Int32)

-Searches for the specified object and returns the index of the first occurrence within the range of elements in the one-dimensional Array that extends from the specified index to the last element.
+Searches for the specified object in a range of elements of a one-dimensional array, and returns the index of its first occurrence.
+The range extends from a specified index to the end of the array.

 Assembly: mscorlib (in mscorlib.dll)

 - Type: System.Object

 The starting index of the search.
 0 (zero) is valid in an empty array.

 The index of the first occurrence of value, if it’s found, within the range of elements in array that extends from startIndex to the last element; otherwise, the lower bound of the array minus 1.

 This method searches a one-dimensional array from the element at index startIndex to the last element.
 To determine whether value exists in array, the method performs an equality comparison by calling the Equals method of every element until it finds a match.
 This means that if the element overrides the Object.Equals(Object) method, that override is called.

 Because most arrays have a lower bound of zero, this method generally returns –1 if value isn’t found.
 In the rare case that the lower bound of the array is equal to Int32.MinValue (0x80000000) and value isn’t found, this method returns Int32.MaxValue (0x7FFFFFFF).